 Video explaining Earth’s Major Mass Extinction Events

 If this is the sixth mass extinction, when were the previous five?
-That’s what we are going to talk about today.
+That’s what we are going to talk about.

-We have to go very far into Earth’s history to start, when a lot was happening on the planet with plate tectonics, volcanoes and asteroid strikes.
-For the first four billion years of life on this planet, unicellular microorganisms — something like bacteria or archaea ruled it.
-That’s it.
+We have to go very far into Earth’s history to start, when a lot was happening on the planet, with plate tectonics, volcanoes and asteroid strikes.
+For the first three billion years of life unicellular microorganisms — something like bacteria or archaea ruled it.
 There were no insects, or birds or mammals.
 The earliest direct fossil evidence of this is from around 3.4 billion years ago in Australia.
-There is also evidence suggesting that life may have begun 4.2 billion years ago, soon after the formation of our planet and when oceans had started forming, because oceans is where everything lived then, as far as we know.
+There is also evidence suggesting that life may have begun 4.2 billion years ago, soon after the formation of our planet, when oceans had just started forming, because oceans are where everything lived then, as far as we know.
 These early lifeforms were not using oxygen to make food however; there wasn’t enough of it then.
 They were using methane or carbon dioxide and their waste product — oxygen — starting filling up in the atmosphere leading to oxygen-using organisms.

 Then around 600 million years ago, something changed.
-We don’t know exactly what but there are theories that some of these unicellular organisms combined and became multicellular.
+We don’t know exactly what but there are theories that some of these unicellular organisms combined with each other and became multicellular.
 From then on life proliferated.
-By the way, there are studies that claim that some multicellular forms had already started existing about 1.5 billion years ago but for the most part, our fossil record tells us that complex life: all the plants, fungi, animals and insects — that eventually led to us — began 600 million years ago.
+There are studies that claim that some multicellular forms had already started appearing about 1.5 billion years ago but for the most part, our fossil record tells us that complex life: all the plants, fungi, animals and insects — that eventually led to us — began approximately 600 million years ago.
 Interestingly this did not happen once but at least 25 times, initially giving rise to organisms like sponges, jellyfish and alien-looking things called trilobites.
-Then around 530 million years ago, we get what we call the Cambrian explosion, when we get a prodigious number of complex lifeforms evolving into many species including vertebrates.
+Then around 530 million years ago, we get the Cambrian explosion, when a prodigious number of complex lifeforms appear, including vertebrates.

-Right, so life starts on Earth, it is going about its merry way, plants are colonising land and insects like organisms are venturing out of the oceans onto land.
+Right, so life starts on Earth, it is going about its merry way, plants are colonizing land and insects-like organisms are also venturing out of the oceans onto land.
 This is when we get to the first known mass extinction event.
 Called the Ordovician-Silurian Extinction Event, it occurred 450–440 million years ago.
-This is the second largest of the five mass extinction, killing off 27% of all families, 57% of all genera and 60% to 70% of all species – most of which were in the oceans.
+This is the second largest of the five mass extinctions, killing off 27% of all families, 57% of all genera and 60% to 70% of all species, most of which were in the oceans.
 In May 2020, a new study theorized that this event occurred due to global warming, related to volcanism and low oxygen but earlier studies suggested that it was due to an intense cold weather period leading to an ice age that froze much of the water from the oceans into glaciers.
 Or perhaps it was both, one following the other.

-So, 70% of all species have disappeared and the rest are now trying to make ends meet and to regenerate, which they do for the next 100 million years or so.
-Some of them — like the fascinatingly named Tiktaalik (which by the way is an intermediate species between fish and amphibians) have developed four legs and are now moving on to land.
-And again boom!
-Around 375–360 million years ago, a prolonged series of extinctions take place that eliminate about 19% of all families, 50% of all genera and at least 70% of all species.
+Now, 70% of all species have disappeared and the rest are trying to make ends meet and regenerate, which they do for the next 100 million years or so.
+Some of them — like the fascinatingly named Tiktaalik (an intermediate species between fish and amphibians) have developed four legs and are now moving on to land.
+Then around 375–360 million years ago, a prolonged series of extinctions take place that eliminate about 19% of all families, 50% of all genera and at least 70% of all species.
 Those poor guys, who had survived, diversified and proliferated, were again almost wiped out.
 This is the Late Devonian Extinction Event and its causes range from fluctuations in sea levels, asteroid strikes and climate change, one or all of which may have led to oxygen depletion in the oceans that ultimately affected all life.

 The cycle starts again.
-Life that survived is again trying to move on to a new normal, using the opportunity to evolve into amphibians and reptiles, when along comes the greatest mass extinction in Earth’s history around 252 million years ago.
-The Permian-Triassic Event (or the P-T Extinction) killed 57% of all families, 83% of all genera and 90% to 96% of all species.
-This included 53% of marine families, 84% of marine genera, about 96% of all marine species and an estimated 70% of land species including insects.
-Once again, there are a host of culprits blamed for this, including asteroid strikes, excessive methane release and sea level changes.
-It seems that the single biggest cause is the huge volcanic complex known as the Siberian Traps.
-This complex erupted and triggered the release of trillions of tons of carbon resulting in global warming.
+Organisms that survived are again trying to move on to a new normal, using the opportunity to evolve into amphibians and reptiles, when along comes the greatest mass extinction in Earth’s history, around 252 million years ago.
+The Permian-Triassic Extinction Event (or the P-T Extinction) killed 57% of all families, 83% of all genera and 90% to 96% of all species.
+This included 53% of marine families, 84% of marine genera, about 96% of all marine species and an estimated 70% of land species, including insects.
+Once again, there are a host of culprits that could be responsible for this, including asteroid strikes, excessive methane release and sea level changes.
+It seems that the single biggest cause is the huge volcanic complex known as the Siberian Traps, which erupted and triggered the release of trillions of tons of carbon, resulting in global warming.
 For a million years marine and land temperatures rose extensively and almost no fish lived at the equator.
-The trilobites that we talked about earlier – one of the earliest lifeforms – which had survived the previous extinctions, also bit the dust this time and went extinct.
+The trilobites that we talked about earlier, one of the earliest lifeforms, which had survived the previous extinctions, also went extinct.
 Known as the Great Dying, it had a huge impact because it took the vertebrates 30 million years to recover from this.
-The Great Dying is significant because dominant species like some mammal-like reptiles lost their primacy and others took over from them.
-In the oceans, many immobile species were depleted and replaced by others, like the great marine reptiles.
+The Great Dying is significant because dominant species like some mammal-like reptiles lost their dominance and others took over from them.
+In the oceans, many immobile species were depleted and replaced by others such as the great marine reptiles.
 Because that’s what evolution does.
 It finds a niche and utilizes it.

-Like I said, we are bookending the dinosaur age and our last mass extinction the Cretaceous Paleogene or K-T event, 66 million years ago took them out.
+Like I said, we are bookending the dinosaur age and our last mass extinction, the Cretaceous Paleogene Extinction Event or K-T event 66 million years ago, took them out.
 The cause of this one we know.
-A space rock became the dinosaur killer when it landed underneath the Yucatan Peninsula in Mexico near the town of Chicxulub.
+A space rock became the dinosaur killer, when it landed underneath the Yucatan Peninsula in Mexico, near the town of Chicxulub.
 This event resulted in the ejection of smoke and dust into the atmosphere, causing global temperatures to drop, and may have caused tsunamis, earthquakes, fires, as well as acid rain.
 About 17% of all families, 50% of all genera and 75% of all species became extinct including the giant reptiles.
-In the seas, all the large marine reptiles called plesiosaurs and mosasaurs and mollusc animals called ammonites disappeared.
+In the seas, all large marine reptiles called plesiosaurs and mosasaurs, as well as mollusk organisms called ammonites disappeared.
 All non-avian dinosaurs were wiped out, leaving us with birds as the only extant dinosaurs today.

-Most other forms, like mammals, turtles, crocodiles and frogs survived, as did most other sea-life such as sharks, starfish and others.
+However, most other forms, like mammals, turtles, crocodiles and frogs survived, as did sea-life such as sharks, starfish and others.
 Because dinosaurs and large marine reptiles were no longer around, these other guys took over.
 They flourished, diversified and evolved into myriad creatures including us, the Homo sapiens.